maloan/dsl_chatbot_devops/docs/Databases/Azure/Azure_NoSQL_Databases.md

----
-created: 2024-11-19 08:18
-updated: 2024-11-22 15:16
----
-Here’s the refined structure for the document, with enhanced clarity, concise descriptions, and a streamlined flow:

----

 # **Azure NoSQL Database Solutions**

 ## **1. Introduction**

 ### **1.1 Purpose of the Document**

 This document offers a detailed overview of Azure’s NoSQL database solutions.
 It covers key features, use cases, and decision-making criteria to help users select the most suitable database for their needs.
-The guide emphasizes scalability, global distribution, multi-model capabilities, and compliance with local regulations, including those in Switzerland.
+The guide emphasizes [Scalability](../../Containerization_and_Deployment/Scalability.md), global distribution, multi-model capabilities, and compliance with local regulations, including those in Switzerland.

 ### **1.2 The NoSQL Database Landscape**

-NoSQL databases are designed to handle unstructured and semi-structured data, making them ideal for modern applications that require flexibility, scalability, and speed.
+NoSQL Databases are designed to handle unstructured and semi-structured data, making them ideal for modern applications that require flexibility, [Scalability](Data_science_lab/dsl_chatbot_devops/docs/Containerization_and_Deployment/Scalability.md), and speed.
 Key use cases include:

 - **IoT**: Storing and analyzing massive streams of sensor data.
 - **Real-Time Analytics**: Processing large-scale data to provide instant insights.